 Program of study leading to licensure in the state of North Carolina and in compliance with accreditation standards (Accreditation Commission for Audiology Education and Council on Academic Accreditation)

-- Physical Science: Physics or chemistry.
-Either of these courses will provide foundational content relevant to audiology.
-First-year coursework requires an understanding of the physics of sound and its perception.
-Other coursework requires understanding of the biochemical processes in the human body and ear.
+- Physical Science: A minimum of 4 credits of physics or chemistry, ideally both.
+Both of these sciences provide foundational content relevant to audiology.
+First year graduate coursework requires an understanding of the physics of sound and its perception.
+Advanced courses like Pharmacology in Clinical Practice build on knowledge of fundamental biochemical principles.
+AP credit will not fulfill this requirement.

 - Anatomy: Human anatomy and physiology is preferred, but courses on human anatomy alone, neuroanatomy, or anatomy of the speech and hearing mechanism are acceptable.